Budget. Build Credit. Invest. Buy Your Home.

 - Lock in seller concessions plan to cover closing costs and rate buydown

-- House hunt with [Your Name] for the best payment/price combo
+- House hunt with real estate professional for the best option for you.

 Rate Buydown Game Plan (Why saving extra matters)